19 June 2018

 Our current litter arrived in the wee hours of the morning on 8 February 2018.
 We were fully prepared, having washed and disinfected the tile floors in the whelping rooms, kitchen and nearby hallways.
 The whelping linens have all been bleached, dried and put away.
-Our outdoor runs were re-configured, so that Billie now has a private run off of the kitchen foyer – and Ziva and Piccolo have the big run off of the living room.
+Our outdoor runs were re-configured, so that Billie could have a private run off of the kitchen foyer – and Ziva and Piccolo had the big run off of the living room.
 By then, Piccolo will have finished her Championship and returned home.
 My kitchen office got re-purposed as the whelping room and this is THE BEST set up to date, because I can work on my laptop while keeping both eyes on Billie’s needs and the movements and sounds of the young puppies.
-Koko was delivered to her handler Rebecca Bradley three weeks ago and that brought our home pack size down to three ladies, all in preparation for Billie’s big day.
+Koko was out with her handler Rebecca Bradley and that brought our home pack size down to three ladies, all in preparation for Billie’s big day.

 The puppies from our February 2018 litter will be five months old on July 8th.
 They are now living in Pennsylvania, Connecticut and one lucky little guy lives here!
 These puppies are still on Royal Canin puppy kibble, while the adults are on Royal Canin medium sized breed kibble.
 We feed Royal Canin’s 42D kibble to all girls in season who will be bred, beginning on the first day of heat and for the first six weeks after breeding.
 Then, we switch to a ‘lactating’ Royal Canin kibble for the final trimester and first eight weeks of the puppies’ lives.
 I have used a wide variety of kibbles and like Royal Canin the best, for a number of reasons.
 If you’d like to know why, please email me. ;>)